lestopher/short_url/README.md

 ## Caveat

 You'll notice that there are some gems in the Gemfile that pertain to Heroku use.
 Comment them out if it pleases you.

+You'll notice that one of the gems required is therubyracer, which uses Google's V8 javascript engine.
+There's currently no Windows version, so unless you do some tweaking, this won't run on Windows.

 ## To do